Skip to main content

 7. Routine Establishment:

 • Bedtime and Morning Routine: Establish consistent bedtime and morning routines to help your child adapt to the structured schedule of TK. πŸŒ™πŸŒ… Need ideas for this?
-We have you convered!
+We have you covered!
 Within our Attendance Support section of our website, we have wonderful routines you can put into place.

 • Mealtime Independence: Encourage your child to manage their lunchbox and eat independently. πŸ±πŸ‘§ Have them practice opening and closing ziploc type bags, chip bags, capri-sun’s, etc.